-Early in my massage career, Craniosacral therapy opened my eyes.
-It unlocked stuck bodies so I could do more efficient bodywork.
+Early in my massage career, CranioSacral therapy opened my eyes.
+It helped unlock stuck bodies so I could do more efficient bodywork.
 I incorporated it into every move.
-Blending and melding with other people’s central nervous systems felt like an alternate universe at first, but once I got the hang of it, it was almost too simple.
-I love it.
-I believe empathy in the world would thrive if everyone learned it.
+Blending and melding with central nervous systems felt foreign at first, but once I got the hang of it, it was easy.
+I believe compassion in the world would thrive if everyone learned it.

-As a bodyworker I’ve done hands-on work on all sorts of mammals.
-If it has a central nervous system you can work on it.
-I work on adults, children, babies, infants in utero, animals, even an elephant once.
-Babies and animals are fun because their response is instant and they have no filter.
-Animals often watch me work on their people and jam their head between my hands and “demand” some work, and when the work is done, they “thank” me.
+As a bodyworker, I’ve done hands-on work on all sorts of mammals.
+If it has a central nervous system, you can work on it.
+I work on adults, children, babies, infants in utero, animals, even an elephant.
+Babies and animals are fun because response is immediate.
+Animals have watched me work on their people, “asked for” some work, and thanked me.

-The crossover symptoms addressed between Craniosacral therapy and HPN High Performance Neurofeedback immediately jumped out at me when I was investigating HPN.
-Traumatic brain injury, PTSD, Autism Spectrum Disorder, Anxiety, Fibromyalgia, Learning Disorders, Emotional Difficulties … the list was awfully familiar.
+The crossover symptoms addressed between CranioSacral therapy and HPN High Performance Neurofeedback immediately stood out to me.
+Traumatic brain injury, PTSD, autism and sensory processing spectrum, anxiety, fibromyalgia, learning disorders, emotional difficulties … the list was familiar.

 Except HPN is a little black box with wires that works in seconds.
 No blending, hand positions, intuition, neutrality, loving kindness, grounding, patience, direction of energy, hours, bending, holding of therapeutic pulses, negotiation or facilitation on my part.
 I am a perpetual student of CST because it continues to deepen.
 But HPN can calm fast.
 I have witnessed the same sense of silence in clients as a massage therapist when they have finally relaxed, but it didn’t take seconds.